psazdar142/storefront_api/README.md

     GRANT ALL PRIVILEDGES ON DATABASE postgress_test to store_front_user
     ```

 3.)
-Next, create a ".env" file in the root of the project and copy the text below to begin configuring the server, database, and security settings.
+Next, create a ".env" file in the root of the project and copy the text below to begin configuring the server, database, port, and security settings.
 NOTE: the enviorment (ENV) is set to "dev" by default.
 Running the command "yarn test" will change the enviorment to "test" when running unit tests.

 POSTGRES_HOST=localhost